 Prospective students must hold an associate degree from a regionally accredited institution and demonstrate a minimum GPA of 2.5 Applicants must also complete prerequisite coursework in computer science, math, statistics, and economics.
 MDC offers need–, merit–, and major–based scholarship opportunities.

-Miami Dade College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Miami Dade College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 9. St. Petersburg College